technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ### Task 4.1: Automate Agent Flow LogITTicket to Install Software Topic

-You can now integrate the ITLogTicket agent flow into the “Install Software” topic.
+You can now integrate the LogITTcicket agent flow into the “Install Software” topic.
 This allows the agent to capture user details and automatically log a support ticket for password-related issues

-12. Add ITlogTicket flow after issueType question node
+12. Add LogITTcicket flow after issueType question node

-13. Click on + sign, navigate to **Add a tool** option and select the agent flow ITlogTicket
+13. Click on + sign, navigate to **Add a tool** option and select the agent flow LogITTcicket

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image104.png)